MicrosoftDocs/quantum-docs/articles/optimization-troubleshooting.md

 **Possible actions to take**:
 - Ensure that initial configuration settings for variables are valid and only take 2 values (either (0|1) or (-1|1)).
-- Ensure the variables in the configuration map are part of the initial problem and you did not include any new variable ids.
+- Ensure the variables in the configuration map are part of the initial problem and that you did not include any new variable ids.

 ## 105 - Couldn't Parse Input
+**Cause**: This error happens when the solver is unable to parse the input data.
+This usually only happens when submitting to the API directly, and not via the SDK.
+The SDK automatically formats the submitted terms in the correct json structure.

+This happens when there's a syntax error in the input data json, or parameter file json.

+**Possible actions to take**:
+- Use a json lint or formatter tool on the invalid json and correct the syntax errors.
+- Formulate problems with the SDK (which automatically submits problems in correct form)

-## 106 - Feature Enable Error
+## 106 - Feature Switch Error
+**Cause**: This error happens when the feature switch functionality is used and an invalid feature id is supplied.

+**Possible actions to take**:
+- Reference the documentation and disable only the supported feature ids.

-## 107 - Invalid Values in Input Data
+## 107 - Invalid Values in Input
+**Cause**: This error happens when there are forbidden or invalid values being inputted.
+This mostly happens if the parameters you set for the solver are not valid.

+**Possible actions to take**:
+- Look at the specific error message and determine which field is invalid and the range of allowed values for that field.
+- Run the parameter-free solver version to obtain a starting point for parameter values.
+- Most parameters require a value of >0 (e.g. restarts, replicas, sweeps etc.).